jangxx/node-magichome/README.md

 **Control.patternNames**
 Returns the hard-coded list of supported patterns as an array.

+**Control.ackMask**(mask)
+Create an `ack` option object by supplying a bitmask with the bits representing booleans.
+Bit 1 = power, Bit 2 = color, Bit 3 = pattern, Bit 4 = custom_pattern.
+Example: `Control.ackMask(1)` would set `power` to `true` and all other values to `false`.

 **constructor**(address, options)
 Creates a new instance of the API.
 This does not connect to the light yet.
 Accepted options:
-- `wait_for_reply` Whether to wait for a reply from the controller or not.
-Some controllers acknowledge commands and some don't, so this option has to be found out by trial-and-error. **If the Promise does not resolve after a command was completed successfully, you probably need to set this to false.** (Default: true).
+- `ack` An object of the form `{ power: true, color: true, pattern: true, custom_pattern: true }` indicating for which types of command an acknowledging response is expected.
+Some controllers acknowledge some commands and others don't, so this option has to be found out by trial-and-error.
+If the Promise does not resolve after a command was completed successfully, you probably need to set some of these to false.
+Use the CLI with the *--bytes* and *--ack 15* parameter to find out if the controller sends replies.
+You can use the `Control.askMask(mask)` static function for convenience to set all options with less code.
 - `log_all_received` Log all received data to the console for debug purposes (Default: false).
 - `apply_masks` Set a special mask bit in the `setColor` and `setWarmWhite` methods, which is required for some controllers, which can't set both values at the same time, like bulbs for example.
 This value is automatically set to `true` if `queryState` detects a controller of type `0x25`.
 (Default: false)
+- `wait_for_reply` **[Deprecated, use ack option instead]**

 **setPower**(on, callback)
 Turns a light either on or off.